 Average homeowners insurance cost in Maryland

-Maryland is not prone to natural disasters like earthquakes or tornadoes, making it one of the more inexpensive states to purchase a policy, but unpredictable weather patterns may change that.
+Maryland is not especially prone to natural disasters like earthquakes or tornadoes, making it one of the more inexpensive states to purchase a policy, but unpredictable weather patterns may have an impact on average rates with time.
 Hurricane Irene in 2011 and Sandy in 2012 both did significant damage to homes in the state.

 Many of the claims made by Maryland homeowners are water-related, and the state mandates that every insurance agency offer you the chance to purchase an endorsement for your policy that covers losses and damage from water backing up through sewers and drains.
 This will add to the cost of your policy, but is more than worth it if you have drain issues.